BishopFox/badPods/manifests/hostipc/README.md

 ipcs -a
 ```

-#### Attacks that apply to all pods, even without any special permissions
+## Attacks that apply to all pods, even without any special permissions

+**To see these in more detail, head over to [nothing-allowed/README.md](../nothing-allowed)**

-* Cloud metadata service
+* Access the cloud metadata service
 * `Kube-apiserver` or `kubelet` with `anonymous-auth` enabled
 * Kubernetes exploits
 * Hunting for vulnerable application/services in the cluster